 Patients receive one to one chemotherapy care from expert qualified nurses during their treatment but there is also a small team of trained oncology nurses who provide advice and support between visits and throughout the course of treatment, so patients are not left alone.
 We also have a 24 hour dedicated telephone helpline for patients to ring for advice and support at any time of the day or night.

 A team of professionals, made up of a receptionist, nurses, doctors, a secretary, pharmacists and dieticians, work together on the unit to guide each patient through their own course of treatment.

-Radiotherapy is the use of high energy X-rays to treat patients with cancer.
+Radiotherapy is the use of carefully targeted high energy X-rays to treat patients with cancer.
+It damages the cancer cells and stops them dividing and growing.
+Normal healthy cells can also be damaged by Radiotherapy which causes treatment side effects however, healthy tissue can repair but cancer cells can’t.
 The treatment may be radical with the aim of curing the disease, or it may be palliative to control the symptoms and slow down the progression of the disease.
 The treatment is delivered by machines called linear accelerators.
-Each patient's radiotherapy treatment is tailor-made for them.
-No two treatments are the same.
+Each patient's radiotherapy treatment is individual and tailor-made for them.

 There are national screening programmes which involve testing large groups of healthy people for early signs of certain types of cancer.
 The links below will take you to the NHS screening programme web site and local services.The current screening programmes are:

 Genetic Screening (WMFACS)